 3) EXTRA FACTORS TO CONSIDER

 Depending on the type of home you’re rebuilding, your costs may vary.
-For instance, building a bungalow costs more than building a two-storey house because of its more expansive footprint.
+For instance, building a bungalow costs more than building a two-story house because of its more expansive footprint.
 Your costs are nearly doubled!

 Finishing your basement will also be an additional cost, as well as the types of material you’re using to build.
 Of course, the more luxurious finishes you seek, the more your expenses rise.